 The start frequency register contains the 24-bit digital representation of the frequency from where the subsequent frequency sweep is initiated.
-For example, if the user requires the sweep to start from frequency 30 kHz (using a 16.0 MHz clock), then the user programs the value of 0x0F to Register Address 0x82, the value of 0x5C to Register Address 0x83, and the value of 0x28 to Register Address 0x84.
-This ensures the output frequency starts at 30 kHz.
+For example, if the user requires the sweep to start from a frequency of 30 kHz using a 16.0 MHz clock, the user must program the value 0x3D to Register Address 0x82, the value 0x70 to Register Address 0x83, and the value 0xA3 to Register Address 0x84.
+Doing this ensures the output frequency starts at 30 kHz.

-The code to be programmed to the start frequency register is
+The start frequency code is